Remote Microphone Systems

 Supporting Your Child’s Listening Journey

-Remote microphone systems can be a vital part of a comprehensive hearing care plan.
-When combined with well-fitted hearing devices and ongoing support, they can make a lasting impact on a child’s development and well-being!
+Remote microphone systems can be an important part of a child's hearing care plan.
+When used with properly fitted hearing devices and ongoing support, they can have a lasting impact on a child’s learning, confidence, and overall well-being.

-If you’d like to learn more or you need assistance, you can contact our DSS Programs Manager at @gaia@beginningssc.org.
-If you’re ready to move forward with obtaining a system for your child, you can fill out our request form here!
+If you’d like to learn more or need help, contact our DSS Programs Manager at gaia@beginningssc.org.
+Ready for a system for your child?
+Fill out our request form here!

 FAQs